 - Using the Service in a manner that impairs or interferes the user experience of others, or otherwise impairs or interferes network performance.

-H. Excessive Use of Mobile Broadband Service
+H. Excessive Use

 - You also agree that you will not use our network to measure the performance of our NetZero Services, or publish information about our network's performance.